JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/using_file_templates.md

 In some cases, the default mechanism for creating files from templates is insufficient.
 Consider a language that defines multiple types of core entities, e.g., in the Java language, the following entities can be created: Class, Interface, Record, Enum, and Annotation.

-Having all of those items in the <menupath>File | New</menupath> action group may overwhelm users with the number of options to choose.
+Having all of those items in the <ui-path>File | New</ui-path> action group may overwhelm users with the number of options to choose.
-It is more user-friendly to provide a single <menupath>File | New | Java Class</menupath> action and let users choose a specific entity type in the creation dialog:
+It is more user-friendly to provide a single <ui-path>File | New | Java Class</ui-path> action and let users choose a specific entity type in the creation dialog:

 ![Create Java class](new_java_class_popup.png){width="296" border-effect="line"}